jjmojojjmojo/jjmojojjmojo.github.io/_build/content/how-to-become-a-more-efficient-programmer.rst

 Find a community of similar individuals.
 This may mean other developers at your organization, local user groups, IRC channels - be creative.
-The similarities might be surprising - usually that means similar languages, industries, domains, platforms, but that's not the case all of the time.
+The similarities might be surprising - usually that means similar languages, industries, domains, or platforms, but that's not the case all of the time.
-Don't be afraid to seek out non-technical connections.
+Don't be afraid to seek out *non-technical* connections.

 Keep in touch with coworkers from past jobs.
-Utilize social media, `IRC <http://freenode.net/>`__\ and sites like `StackOverflow <http://stackoverflow.com/>`__ to present questions to a broad audience.
+Utilize social media, `IRC <http://freenode.net/>`__ and sites like `StackOverflow <http://stackoverflow.com/>`__ to present questions to a broad audience.